 - Wash hands – scrub for 20 seconds

-- It is advised to cough or sneeze but into your elbow and not on your hands.
-The viruses do not get airborne this way
+- It is advised to cough or sneeze into your elbow and not into your hands.
+This way, the viruses do not get airborne.

-- Dispose used tissues properly and don’t keep them in your pocket
+- Dispose of used tissues properly and don’t keep them in your pocket

-- We recommend keeping your hands away from your face, eyes, or nose
+- We recommend keeping your hands away from your face, eyes, and nose

 - Check and bookmark your local health department – County and City health departments for any health emergencies

 - Enroll with emergency alert systems – like the Onondaga County or Oswego County Hyper-Reach Emergency Notification Systems.

 Expect the return to normalcy to take a few months – plan for the entertainment and stable mental health of everyone at home.
 Consider doing the following during COVID-19 quarantines: